HaishiBai/omdo/README.md

     http://omdo.cloudapp.net:8280/o.wkf.numberlist/o.wkv.math.sum?m.value=1,2,3

     This query calculates the sum of a number list.
 In this case, the _o.wkf.numberlist_ is a public WKF, and the _o.wkv.math.sum_ is a public WKV. _o.value_ is one of the few OMDO's reserved keywords that indicates the payload of a service call.

+- To discover a service that can approve an order (discover):

+    my.protocol://sales.contoso.com/contoso.order/contoso.approve&m.security=m.omb0404.3&m.qos=5-2000

+    This query uses private WKFs and WKVs.
+It's seeking for a service that can approve (_contoso.approve_) an order (_contoso.order_).
+It also specifies that the service needs to have 99.999% availability with response time no longer than 2 seconds (_m.qos=5-2000_), and the service needs to mandate identity authentication assurance levels to be at least 3 (OMB 04-04).
+The sample also shows that OMDO can be used in other protocols in addition to HTTP(S).